-The guidance documents below provide information on the safe re-opening of village halls and community buildings; making sure the hall is kept as clean as possible and that social distancing is still adhered to.
+The guidance documents below provide information on the safe re-opening of village halls and community buildings; making sure the hall is Covid-19 secure.
 By working together, this will hopefully make the future working arrangements as effective as possible with the least amount of disruption to activities.

 Included is a checklist for management committees to work through, to help them re-open safely taking into consideration the various elements that will need to be addressed; as well as risk assessment templates for hall committees and hirers to complete.

 We appreciate that this new way of working may seem a bit daunting for committees and hirers, but by following the guidance it should make it as seamless as possible